 The first criteria of a good lap dog is, without question, the size.
 While large dog breeds, such as the St Bernard, can make excellent lap dogs, it may not be the most ideal.
 After all, how would you deal with a 200-pound dog on top of you?

 That being said, we’ve thought long about the perfect lap companion and narrowed our criteria for best lap dog breeds into the following:

 - Dog Breed Size – The dog must be able to comfortably fit into the laps of most people.
 This is what they are intended for.
 It’s important because it may not be comfortable lounging around or watching TV with a massive Mastiff sitting on you.

-2. Enjoys Cuddling – The best lap dogs should enjoy the company of their owners.
-They’ll much rather prefer the warmth of your lap over the fluffy new bed that you had just bought.
+- Enjoys Cuddling – The best lap dogs should enjoy the company of their owners.
+They’ll much rather prefer the warmth of your lap over the fluffy new bed.
 Without an eagerness to cuddle, they won’t want to come onto your lap.

-3. Loving Temperament – A good lap dog should have an affectionate and loving personality.
+- Loving Temperament – A good lap dog should have a loving personality.
 No matter the situation, they’ll come by your side because of love.
 And while most dogs tend to be affectionate, lap dogs are a whole new level.

 It’s worth noting that not all lap dog breeds will be low-maintenance dogs.
 This assumption is a common mistake by novice dog owners.
 For example, many lap dogs will shed heavily, which requires quite a bit of brushing and bathing.

 So before you pick a lap dog simply because of their perceived low maintenance title, I suggest you look more into their exercise and grooming needs.
 A good place to start is our list of the 57 hypoallergenic dog breeds.